Tarleton State University: An Overview

 - Elevate the institutional profile by capitalizing on national exposure and visibility as a NCAA Division I University.

 Enrollment and Faculty

-Over 11,600 students attend Tarleton State University.
-Students from approximately 220 Texas counties, 49 states, and 19 foreign countries comprise the student body.
-More than 350 full-time faculty members are devoted to academic excellence and the personal development of each student.
-The student-faculty ratio is 19:1.
+Over 14,000 students attend Tarleton State University.
+Students from approximately 228 Texas counties, 47 US states and territories, and 32 foreign countries comprise the student body.
+More than 400 full-time faculty members are devoted to academic excellence and the personal development of each student.
+The student-faculty ratio is 23:1.

 An ongoing construction and modernization program ensures that Tarleton keeps abreast of new developments.
 The Barry B. Thompson Student Center, a 90,000-square-foot facility, is the hub for campus activity and is an integral part of the University’s educational environment.
 The Center offers a food court, bookstore, post office, conference and meeting facilities, study areas, and commuter lounge.
 Other recently completed buildings include a number of new residence halls.
 Tarleton’s science building features a planetarium plus state-of-the-art laboratory and classroom space for students to engage in study and research.
 The newest buildings on campus are the university dining hall, nursing building, dairy complex, and the sports recreational facility featuring an indoor walking track, climbing wall, and state of the art exercise equipment.

 Academic institutions under the direction of the Board of Regents of The Texas A&M University System include:

 - Tarleton State University